 An overview of ways to get funded without VC cash, which we’ll cover in detail below:

 Venture capital is the most well-publicized way to raise funding, for good reason: The VC industry deployed $136 billion to almost 11,000 U.S. companies in 2019, up from $27.4 million spread across 4,500 firms in 2009, according to the Pitchbook-NVCA Venture Monitor.
 Aggregate annual VC deal value grew roughly fivefold over the past decade.

-As we enter 2020, VC firms are sitting on enormous amounts of cash in need of investment opportunities.
 For companies ready to scale rapidly, VC can be a great choice — if you’re willing to give up equity and play by their rules.

 VC investors benefit when your company succeeds, which means they’re incentivized to deliver more than just money; in that sense, they’re one of the most supportive financing options.
 Investors provide sales and marketing advice, insights for running an effective business, industry connections and access to valuable networking opportunities.
 The exposure of scoring a big deal can help young companies attract top talent and cultivate demand for their products.